lettersnail v0.0.1 — a simple email notification helper.

 Save message? ([(y)es], (r)enamed, (d)raft, (n)o):

-will discard the message, answering d
+Answering n or no will discard the message, answering d or draft will

-folder.
+will be added to the todo folder.
 If you want to save the message under a

-different name, but still into the todo
+different name, but still into the todo folder, you may anwer with r or

-— the program will then prompt you for a new name, without the .msg
+renamed — the program will then prompt you for a new name, without the .msg

 extension.

-check
+check command

 link:cmd/check.go[]